coccon/proffastpylot/docs/usage.md

 ## 1. General use

 **Ready-to-use Example**
-We explain the usage of the PROFFASTpylot with the help of an example from Sodankyla which is provided as `example/run.py`.
+You can follow the usage of PROFFASTpylot with the help of an example from Sodankyla which is provided as `example/run.py`.
 The example input data (i.e. the example interferogram, map- and pressure files) are downloaded automatically when running `run.py` the first time.
-Furthermore, it generates the `input_sodankyla_example.yml` file matching the paths on your computer.

-It is a ready to use example where all needed input files are downloaded and created automatically.
+The runscript needs to be executed inside the `example` folder.

 ### Executing PROFFAST with the PROFFASTpylot takes two steps
 1. Create an input file with the required information
-2. Execute PROFFASTpylot via a Python script.
+2. Execute PROFFASTpylot via a Python script

 Both steps will be explained in more detail, in the following.